 When should I use the list?

-- You should use the list as a part of a comprehensive background check when you are choosing an advisor.
+- Use the list as a part of a comprehensive background check when you are choosing an advisor.

-- You should also use it to check the background of anyone who is trying to sell you an investment.
+- Use it to check the background of anyone who is trying to sell you an investment.

 Where can you find the list?